rekhak0901/ContactsApplication/README.md

 3. try to understand the application

 ## Day 11
-1. Revisited Udemy course on modern react with redux.(left with few more courses to complete)
+1. Revisit Udemy course on modern react with redux.(left with few more courses to complete)
 2. Work on Contacts Application

 ## Day 12